sloopstash/kickstart-azure/README.md

-# Kickstart Azure
+# SloopStash Azure kit
-Create and manage highly customized resources in the Microsoft Azure cloud infrastructure using Azure CLI and Azure Resource Manager (ARM).

 ## Getting started
-Please refer to the [wiki](https://github.com/sloopstash/kickstart-azure/wiki) for detailed instructions on how to get started with our Azure starter-kit.
+Please refer to the [documentation](https://sloopstash.com/documentation/toolkit/cloud/azure/index.html) for detailed instructions on how to get started with SloopStash Azure kit.

 ## Get support